-Siamese Algae Eater (Crossocheilus oblongus) Fish Species Profile
+Siamese Algae Eater (Crossocheilus oblongus) Species Profile & Care Guide

 The Siamese Algae Eater is an excellent fish for the community aquarium.
 These fish are active and social creatures that will do well in both large groups, and when kept alone.
 Since they are peaceful, these fish are ideal for the beginner's community aquarium.

 The Siamese Algae Eaters prefer a planted aquarium with many broad-leaved plants on which it can rest.
 It also needs these plants and rocks for grazing algae.
 You can keep this species with a variety of tank mates including more passive community fish.

 True Siamese Algae Eaters have an elongated slim body that is usually pale grey or gold and displays a thick black stripe that traverses from the nose to the tail.
 You may find that that stripe will sometimes begin to fade this is usually during a mating display, in times of stress, or a way to camouflage themselves.
 They also have a clear caudal fin with a moustache that some call Rostral barbels.

 |Temperature||75 - 79 ℉ (23.9 - 26.1 ℃)|